QubitPi/management-blogs/docs/_posts/2022-10-12-enterprise-ci-cd.md

   actual number used is composed of a date/timestamp and an enumerator and the retrieval can still use the -SNAPSHOT version string.
 The repository manager and client tools manage the metadata files that manage this translation from the snapshot version to the timestamp value.
-* **Mixed** The Mixed version policy allows you to support both approaches within one repository.
+* **Mixed** The Mixed version policy allows us to support both approaches within one repository.

 ##### Hosting Maven Repositories